Assistant Professor of Law

 M.A., North Carolina State University

-B.A., St. Andrews Presbyterian College
+B.A., St. Andrews University (formerly St. Andrews Presbyterian College)

 A 1993 graduate of the Law School’s evening program, Professor Lavelle clerked for the Honorable Clifton E. Johnson on the North Carolina Court of Appeals from 1993 to 1995 before obtaining a position at North Carolina Central University (NCCU) School of Law.
 She was the Law School’s first Pro Bono Coordinator and Alumni Relations Director.
 She also served as the Assistant Dean of Student Affairs at the Law School for ten years.